 By Francesca Perry

-Can a pop song blacklist a neighbourhood?
-Can a TV comedy tarnish a city’s reputation?
+Can a pop song condemn a neighbourhood?
+Can a TV show tarnish a city’s reputation?
 These may seem like ridiculous questions, but the power of cultural imagery is often stronger than we realise.
-After the pop star Rihanna chose the New Lodge flats estate in north Belfast as her primary filming location for her We Found Love music video – in which the key repeated lyric is “we found love in a hopeless place” – local residents attempted to reclaim the place’s reputation by planting wildflowers.
+After the musician Rihanna chose the New Lodge housing estate in north Belfast as her primary filming location for her We Found Love music video – in which the key repeated lyric is “we found love in a hopeless place” – local residents attempted to reclaim the place’s reputation by planting wildflowers.
 Rihanna, they argued, was making their home synonymous with hopelessness.

 No doubt the pop star looked to a council estate in a grey-skied climate as a visual cue for the kind of place where the drug-using couple of her video might call home.
 Often used as the setting for “gritty” dramas about crime and poverty, the cultural depiction of council estates creates a misleading reputation that residents of social housing around the UK and further afield are desperate to shake off.